WhiteNight-SZTU/LoginMenuTemplate-WinUI3/README.md

 # LoginMenuTemplate-WinUI3
-A template showing how to implement a login menu in Winui3
+A template that showing how to implement a login menu in Winui3.

 # Requirements: